Michigan Small Business Survival Grant

 Please note: businesses eligible for the Michigan Stages Survival Grant Program are not eligible for the Michigan Small Business Survival Grant Program.

-Applications will open for the program at 9:00 a.m.
-EST on Thursday, January 21 on michiganbusiness.org/stages, and will close on January 28 at 12:00 p.m. (noon) EST.
+APPLICATIONS FOR THE PROGRAM ARE NOW CLOSED.
+The window was open for the program at 9:00 a.m.
+EST on Thursday, January 21 on michiganbusiness.org/stages, and closed on January 28 at 12:00 p.m. (noon) EST.

 Applications will be submitted to, and processed by, the Michigan Independent Venue and Promoter Association (MIVPA) who will recommend grant awards to the MEDC for disbursement by February 28, 2021.
 To access the program guidelines, FAQ and other resources, go to michiganbusiness.org/stages.